Nimo Global Gala Unveils Annual Honorary Awards, Recognizing Outstanding Global Streamers and Guilds

 Nimo Celebrates Outstanding Streamers and Partners, Bestowing Over 50 Coveted Awards

-As the highlight of the gala, Nimo awarded more than 50 prestigious awards that night to acknowledge the streamers, guilds, and partners for their exceptional performance in 2023.
+Nimo awarded more than 50 prestigious awards that night to acknowledge the streamers, guilds, and partners for their exceptional performance in 2023.
 Among them, the "Most Popular Game Streamer" in Vietnam was won by the renowned streamer MixiGaming, and the "Top 1 Streamer National Glory" in Indonesia, Turkey, and the Middle East were respectively won by Indonesian streamer Depinaa, Turkish streamer Serife Nur, and Middle Eastern streamer ALZ3EEM.
 Streamer MixiGaming expressed his gratitude for the support of Nimo, fans, and the team, and shared his significant breakthroughs with Nimo in commercial cooperation and platform content interaction over the past year.

-Over the past year, Nimo has garnered the support of numerous partners, including the "Best Overseas Cloud Service Provider" award-winning "Volcano Engine", and the "Most Anticipated MMO Award for 2024" recipient, Tarisland.
-Locojoy's CEO, Guo Shi, a leading figure in game development, shared that Tarisland not only preserves the pure joy of classic MMORPGs and inherits the timeless fantasy art style, but also revives the thrill of challenging dungeon adventures and immersive exploration.
-The game offers nine distinct classes, allowing players to tailor their character builds to their preferences and gameplay style.
-In terms of game music and atmosphere creation, the acclaimed European and American musician, Russell Brower, was invited to compose the music, further enhancing the game's quality.
-The game has garnered global attention during its CBT phase, with its exquisite visuals, realistic effects, and other features earning high praise from global fans.
-Guo Shi revealed that Tarisland has now opened global pre-registration and is slated for a global launch in June this year.
-In the next step, Tarisland and Nimo will join forces to swiftly introduce Tarisland to Southeast Asian users.
-With the support of Nimo's popular game streamers, KOLs, and professional game streaming operation experience, Tarisland is set to secure its place in the competitive MMO market.
+As for partners, "Volcano Engine" won the "Best Overseas Cloud Service Provider" award, and Tarisland won "The Most Anticipated MMO Award for 2024".

 At the gala, renowned Thai artists AOM, BNK48, PRIME TIME, and PEARJA set the stage on fire with their electrifying performances and sizzling dances.
 Vietnamese streamers added a unique flavor to the event with their original Vietnamese rap and a medley of songs in multiple languages.
 Streamers from Thailand, Indonesia, and Vietnam showcased their rich cultural heritage with traditional Thai boxing displays.
 Together, these celebrities and streamers orchestrated a visual extravaganza that captivated fans worldwide.